pagkly/Zed/Investopedia3/What You Should Know About Scrips.md

 ## Understanding Scrips

-In a broad sense, the term scrip refers to any type of substitutional currency that replaces [legal tender](https://www.investopedia.com/terms/l/legal-tender.asp).
+In a broad sense, the term scrip refers to any type of substitutional currency that replaces [[legal tender]](https://www.investopedia.com/terms/l/legal-tender.asp).
 In many instances, a scrip is a form of credit but is generally always some form of documentation of debt.

 Scrips were created to pay or compensate employees under the truck system.
-This system, which began during the [Industrial Revolution](https://www.investopedia.com/terms/i/industrial-revolution.asp), meant that employees were paid in kind with commodities, vouchers, tokens, or some other form instead of cash.
+This system, which began during the [[Industrial Revolution]](https://www.investopedia.com/terms/i/industrial-revolution.asp), meant that employees were paid in kind with commodities, vouchers, tokens, or some other form instead of cash.
 This was usually to the benefit of the employer, not the employee.

 Scrips have also been widely used in localized commerce when traditional or legal currency is unavailable or in short supply.
 This includes small communities or towns—such as the first coal towns—in remote locations, military bases, ships at sea for long periods of time, and in occupied countries during wartime.